VikingRobotics/2014_Base/README.md

 today:

+* Make EVERYTHING that is configurable configurable in the smartdashboard
-* Fix LiveWindow on RobotPy.
-This will help with tuning
+* Fix autonomous:
-* Tune the shooter!
-Three variables we can change: power to motors, hall effect positions, shape of arm (OR GRIPPIER STUFF ON THE ARM?).
-We need to optimize for consistency and for shooting range
-* Make PID Work, at least for autonomous.
-Use distance of encoders
+  + use low gear
+  + Use pid with encoders to make robot drive consistent distance
+  + Drive forward more
+  + Two ball (should work as is)
+  + Get real camera on robot.
+Test it working end-to-end
+* Remove photoswitch code - unused!
 * Tune the pickup speed while lowering the arm.
 Sometimes it got weird
-* Add two ball autonomous.
-Dial it in
-* Get hot goal detection working
-* Remove photoswitch code - unused!
-* Add a smartdashboard option to reload code (use a button)
-* Make shooting parameters changeable in SmartDashboard (LiveWindow?)

-* Make it use commands?

 later:

-* Create software lag so drivers get practice with it - use Fiddler!!!!
+* Fix LiveWindow on RobotPy.
+This will help with tuning